Whether you’re looking for a new job or planning to change your career path, a job fair is a great place to start.

 Occupations in Alberta

 Need help finding a job that fits who you are?
 You’ve come to the right place—you’ll find more than 550 occupations to choose from.
-Learn what subjects you’ll need to take and whether your personality suits the job.
+Learn what education and certification you’ll need and whether you're a good fit for the job.
 Discover how much you can earn and what your duties will be.
 It is your path to plan.
 Get started now.

 - Call your local Alberta Supports office